minfuel/AnamatrixNetLang/README.md

   - Exporting documentation
   - Automation meaning a boost in your worklow
   - Debug assistance: no need for worrying about bugs, bugs detection is intergrated, insted of showing you the bugs like all programming languages,the language fixes it

+# Discussions
+Would you like a Interpreter/Compiler based language?